blarsy/truststore/specs/readme.md

 ## Glossary
 ### Rated
 Used as a noun, a rated is a person or a legal entity acting as a whole (corporation, association, foundation, ...)
+### Attestation
+Synonym: testimony.
+A personal evaluation of a rated's integrity in the form of a rating out of 5, where 5 is highest integrity, and 0 lowest.